-To correct stationary situations A and/or B:
+To correct these stationary situations:

-- Close all windows, portlights and hatches. - If possible, move your boat away from source of CO.
+- Close all windows, portlights and hatches. - If possible, move your boat away from source of CO. - Remove forward, aft, and both side enclosure curtains BEFORE starting the engine or generator.

 Running conditions that increase CO accumulations include: